psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ## Safety:

 * IR beams are invisible but very damaging.
 Never run the laser with hood up, and always wear eye protection.
+	* The orange glasses will help protect from indirect reflections from the laser, but will **NOT** protect from direct exposure. to the laser.

 * It’s good practice to keep the IR laser switched **off** until you are sure you are ready for cutting.